Multiple ground-state instabilities in the anisotropic quantum Rabi model: Introduction

 An analytical solution based on the $\mathbb{Z}_2$-symmetry of the model and using the Bargmann representation of $L^2(\mathbb{R})$ introduced a transcendental function, called $G$-function in \cite{Braak}, whose zeros yield the exact spectrum of the QRM.
 Shortly afterwards, it was found that the $G$-function can be written in terms of Heun functions, known from the theory of linear differential equations in the complex domain~\cite{Zhong}.
 The $G$-function has a characteristic pole structure, giving information about the form of the eigenstates and the distribution of the eigenvalues along the real axis~\cite{Duan18,Braak19}.
 With its help, one may classify the eigenvalues as belonging either to the regular or to the exceptional spectrum, the former always non-degenerate, while the latter is comprised of a degnerate and a non-degenerate part~\cite{Braak, Wakayama}.
 The $G$ -function can be derived also in the more familiar Hilbert space $L^2( \mathbb{R})$, using the Bogoliubov operator approach, and thus in a physically more intuitive way~\cite{Chen2012}.

 The ``anisotropic'' generalization of the QRM where RW and CRW terms have different coupling strengths (AiQRM) has been studied for quite a long time, initially out of pure theoretical interest.
 It appeared first in the form of the anisotropic variant of the Dicke model~\cite{Furuya}.
 Recently, Goldstone and Higgs modes have been experimentally demonstrated in optical systems with only a few (artificial) atoms, which can be described by the anisotropic Dicke model with a small number of qubits~\cite{yejw2013}.
 This experimental progress motivated theoretical studies of the anisotropic QRM (a single qubit)~\cite{Fanheng,Tomka}.
 The AiQRM can also model a two-dimensional electron gas with Rashba ($\alpha _R,$ corresponding to RW coupling) and Dresselhaus ($\alpha _D,$ corresponding to CRW coupling) spin-orbit interactions, subject to a perpendicular magnetic field~\cite {Erlingsson}.
 The two types of couplings can be tuned by external electric and magnetic fields, allowing the exploration of the whole parameter space of the model.
 It can also be directly realized in both cavity QED~\cite {Schiroa} and circuit QED~\cite{Wallraff}.
-For example, Ref.~\cite{Grimsmo} proposes a realization of the AiQRM based on resonant Raman transitions in an atom interacting with a high finesse optical cavity mode.
+For example, Ref.~\cite{Grimsmo} proposes a realization of the AiQRM based on resonant Raman transitions in an atom interacting with a high finesse optical cavity mode. { Very recently, it has been proposed that the AiQRM can also be realized in the dispersive regime via momentum states instead of electronic states~\cite{Mivehvara}.}

 The exact solution of the AiQRM has been obtained using the Bargmann representation~\cite{Fanheng,Tomka}.
 The $G$-function was obtained by Xie \textsl{et al}.~\cite{Fanheng}, and both regular and exceptional eigenvalues have been studied.
 The isolated exact solutions at the level crossings (i.e. a part of the exceptional spectrum) were found by Tomka \textsl{et al}.~\cite {Tomka}.
 The surprising finding of Ref.~\cite{Fanheng} was that for certain parameter values the first excited state may form a degenerate doublet with the ground state and belongs thus to the exceptional spectrum, which can never happen in the isotropic QRM~\cite{braak-fmi}.